artie-l/pump-probe-experiment-control/README.md

     * Select or change the stage to be used for the next measurement.
 14. **Chopper frequency control** (disabled by the default):
     * Set a mechanical chopper, connected to LIA, to modulate the signal at a specific frequency (see [supplementary infromation](https://github.com/artie-l/pump-probe-experiment-control/blob/master/gui/README.md#gui-chopper-controlspy)).

+# Updates

+1. Added version that works with python 3.7.
+It can be found [here](https://github.com/artie-l/pump-probe-experiment-control/tree/master/py37)

 # Requirements